charlenetolentino/mattsnotes/301-main/reading301-12.md

       <li>500 - server error </li>

     </ol>
-1. What is a status code 202?
+1. Who is a status code 202?

     <ul>
       <li> Accepted!</li>
     </ul>
-1. What is a status code 308?
+1. Who is a status code 308?

     <ul>
       <li>Redirection </li>
     </ul>
-1. What code would you use if an update didn’t return data to a client?
+1. Who code would you use if an update didn’t return data to a client?

     <ul>
       <li>204 No content</li>
     </ul>
-1. What code would you use if a resource used to exist but no longer does?
+1. Who code would you use if a resource used to exist but no longer does?

     <ul>
       <li>410 Gone </li>
     </ul>
-1. What is the ‘Forbidden’ status code?
+1. Who is the ‘Forbidden’ status code?